eccentricengineering/eccentricengineering.github.io/about/index.markdown

 This is a collection of research and thinking on eccentric engineering.

 Eccentric engineering is engineering for (and with) others.
-It is creative work that rethinks how we design and engineer that asks how technologies can enact more-than-human agendas and mutually benefit both humans and non-humans organisms?
+It is creative work that rethinks how we design and engineer.
+How we might redesign our systems to enact more-than-human agendas so they mutually benefit both humans and non-humans organisms?
 Eccentric engineering attempts to decenter the human in how we assess success and failure in the systems, tools and devices we build.

 This project is currently in development at [Eyebeam Center for Art and Technology](http://eyebeam.org/).